Head Lice Drug Ivermectin Shows Promise In Treating COVID-19

 “We noted a lower mortality and reduced healthcare resource use in those treated with ivermectin,” Dr. Patel wrote.

-Dr. Christopher DeSimone, an infectious disease specialist at the Mayo Clinic, notes that promising results in two, limited studies are one thing, and a satisfactory round of double-blind, clinical studies under scientifically-rigorous conditions are another.
+Dr. Christopher DeSimone, an infectious disease specialist at the Mayo Clinic, notes that promising results in two, limited studies are one thing, and a satisfactory round of double-blind, clinical studies under scientifically rigorous conditions are another.

 “There is some optimism — but I would remain cautious,” he said.